|Cost of living||Strategic location||Easy to reach||Hospitapility|

 Cybarco, established in 1945, is the leading luxury property developer in Cyprus.

-Part of the prestigious Lanitis Group of Companies, one of the biggest corporations in Cyprus, Cybarco is responsible for bringing many of the island’s landmark projects to fruition - including Akamas Bay Villas, Amathusa Coastal Heights, Sea Gallery Villas, The Oval and Limassol Marina, the first residential marina project in the whole of Cyprus.
+Part of the prestigious Lanitis Group, one of the biggest corporations in Cyprus, Cybarco is responsible for bringing many of the island’s landmark projects to fruition - including Akamas Bay Villas, Amathusa Coastal Heights, Sea Gallery Villas, The Oval and Limassol Marina, the first residential marina project in the whole of Cyprus.

 Read more >>